johnhyde/island/README.md

 ## Technical debt, todo items

-Clicking "Flying Island" up top should return people to homepage, such as it is.

 Now that we have annotations maybe I will resurrect some deleted footnotes as annotations if they feel appropriate for that.

-Straight quotes should render curly.
-There is some subtlety here about curling single quotes, because those can also be apostrophes.
-Good luck ha ha.

 ## Site generation malarkey